Learn All About Your Pressure Canner

 What is the Best Pressure Canner to Buy?

 I get this question quite often.
 So I’m including my recommendations here first for those who just want a recommendation.
-Then I’ll get to the steps on how to use a pressure canner.
+Then I’ll get to the details on each type of pressure canner.

 Dial or Weighted Gauge Pressure Canner?